bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 Intervals
 ---------

-Bars can be used for more than just bar charts with a common baseline.
-You can also use them to represent intervals across a range.
+You can use bars for more than just bar charts with a common baseline.
+In case each category has both a starting and ending value associated, you can also use bars to represent intervals across a range for each category.

-The example below supplies the ``hbar`` function with both ``left`` and ``right`` properties to show the spread in times between gold and bronze medalists in Olympic sprinting over many years.
+The example below supplies the |hbar| function with both ``left`` and ``right`` properties to show the spread in times between gold and bronze medalists in Olympic sprinting over many years.